pactus-project/pactus-website/content/blog/2025-11-18-pactus-testnet-help-shape-the-future-of-decentralization.md

 **Running a Testnet ensures that:**

 * Protocol upgrades (like forks, governance changes, and reward models) are tested safely.
 * Developers can study network behavior under real conditions without risking user funds.
 * Bugs, performance issues, or inefficiencies can be caught early.
-* The community has a voice in shaping the blockchain’s evolution.
+* The community has a voice in shaping the blockchain's evolution.

 Every validator who runs Testnet strengthens this feedback loop, making Mainnet safer and more trustworthy.